mukhal/grace/README.md

                         --max_steps 6  --max_step_length 60 --step_delimiter '|' --temperature .8  --n_self_consistency 1 --seed 42
 ```
 relevant arguments are:
+* `--model_name_or_path`: path to the generator/LM model.
+To use the fine-tuned FLAN-T5-Large models used in the paper experiments for GSM8K, SVAMP, and MathQA, pass `mkhalifa/flan-t5-large-gsm8k` or `mkhalifa/flan-t5-large-svamp` or `mkhalifa/flan-t5-large-mathqa`.
 * `--generation_type`: how we guide decoding. `step-score` is the method described in the paper.
 * `--step_delimiter`: the step delimiter token used (used to stop generation at the end of a given steps when sampling candidate steps).
 We use `|` for gsm8k, SVAMP, and MultiArith and `;` for MathQA.
 * `--n_self_consistency`: the number of samples to use for self-consistency with grace.
 If set to one, then no majority voting is applied.